 Staff must personally view any weapons and their storage to assure compliance with the licensing rules.
 Staff shall not violate statute 571.500 by requiring a list of the weapons that the resource parent owns or keeps in the home.

-- No firearms shall be kept in any vehicle transporting (unless weapons are inaccessible to the foster child—i.e., in a locked glove box or other locked container or in the trunk of the vehicle) or on any person providing care or supervision to foster children.
+- Firearms and ammunition on one’s person in the presence of a foster child shall be held in a secure holster and not accessible to children subject to the following: No firearms shall be present in any vehicle transporting foster children unless the firearms are: in a locked glovebox, in a locked container, or in a secure holster inaccessible to children, when carried or concealed on a person possessing a concealed carry permit.
 (An exception will be made for any person transporting a foster child who must carry a weapon as part of their job responsibilities— i.e., law enforcement officers.)
 No firearms possessed in violation of a state or federal law or a local government ordinance shall be present at any time in the home, on any household member, or in any vehicle in which the children are riding.

 - Weapons storage shall be made available for external viewing by Children’s Division staff in order to assure weapons are inaccessible to children.

 Document how the resource parents will be compliant with the following regulations:

 - The foster parent(s) shall provide proper insurance coverage if foster children are transported in a private vehicle.
 Safety standards for the vehicle shall be within the minimum requirements of the law and the vehicle shall be operated by a person with a valid operating license.

 - All children shall be secured in the car by car seats or seat belts as required by law.

 - The foster parent(s) shall cooperate with the agency in providing transportation as indicated by the individual needs of each foster child including, but not limited to, medical and dental appointments, educational or training programs, and counseling.